Pistonite/txtpp/README.md

            TXTPP# */
 ```
 This will execute the command `echo "hello world"`.
-Note that we used an empty line to end the first directive, and then used the empty directive to remove the end of the block comment.
+Note that because `run` supports multi-line, we used an empty line to end the first directive, and then used the empty directive to remove the end of the block comment.

 ## Output
 If the directive has output like `include` and `run`, it will be processed as follows: